numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 This document serves as a basis for phase I and provides the vision and motivation for the full project.
-While of limited use to the end user, the first step involves a conceptional cleanup of the current datatype system.
+Phase I does not introduce any new user-facing features, but is concerned with the necessary conceptual cleanup of the current datatype system.
 It provides a more "pythonic" datatype Python type object, with a clear class hierarchy.

 The second phase is the incremental creation of all APIs necessary to define fully featured datatypes and reorganization of the NumPy datatype system.
-Phase I concerns mainly private APIs, while phase II is expected to include a slow creation of a *preliminary* public API which will develop into the final stable API.
+This phase will thus be primarily concerned with defining an, initially preliminary, stable public API.

 Some of the benefits of a large refactor may only become evident after the full deprecation of the current legacy implementation (i.e. larger code removals).
 However, these steps are necessary for improvements to many parts of the core NumPy API, and are expected to make the implementation generally easier to understand.
-Pushing forward with Phase I cleans up the concepts of the API to coincide with how Python is typically organized and unlocks the ability to improve parts of NumPy which currently are not extensible.

-The following picture gives another overview of the overall design idea.
+The following figure illustrates the proposed design at a high level, and roughly delineates the components of the overall design.
 Note that this NEP only regards Phase I (shaded area), the rest encompasses Phase II and the design choices are up for discussion, however, it highlights that the DType datatype class is the central, necessary